We’ll See: Settling Into the Mystery in Living

 The End

 I love this story because it highlights how situations that seem 'good' or 'bad' can lead to outcomes that are entirely different from our initial perceptions.
-It emphasizes that we can move away from constant evaluation and embrace uncertainty.
+It emphasises that we can move away from constant evaluation and embrace uncertainty.
 The story illustrates how others may label our experiences but can often be mistaken.
 Acknowledging the limitations of our control and understanding of what happens can be frightening, yet it can also be liberating and open up possibilities beyond our imagination.

 What if we settled into a 'we'll see' mindset instead of jumping to conclusions?
 What would it feel like to be in that place?
 What aspects of ourselves could we shed, let go of, or shift?
 While it may be challenging, could it also be freeing?
 What if the mysteries of life became a source of wonder rather than anxiety and fear?
 What if the process of questioning led to growth instead of simply seeking answers?
 I invite you to think of a time when you assumed something was 'good' or 'bad,' only to be surprised by the reality.
-If you're having trouble coming up with an example, here's one from one of my favorite bloggers (who is also an actor and musician), Josh Randor: [Read Blog].

 Life isn't something we need to solve; instead, it's something to be experienced.